MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-storage.md

 <!-- ConfigStorageSenseGlobalCadence-Description-Begin -->
 <!-- Description-Source-ADMX -->
-Storage Sense can automatically clean some of the user’s files to free up disk space.
+Storage Sense can automatically clean some of the user's files to free up disk space.

 If the group policy "Allow Storage Sense" is disabled, then this policy does not have any effect.